Exploratory trip to Ghana in West Africa

 Baigorri is the clinical coordinator of the Bolivian program and a 2004 graduate of the master’s

-program in SLP at Teachers College.
+program in CSD at Teachers College.
 The Bolivia Project has forwarded the TC SLP graduate

 students’ experience of the essence of multiculturalism, created opportunities for them to develop their